SourMesen/Mesen/Docs/content/debugging/Debugger.md

 It is also possible to specify no address at all by selecting **Any** - in this case, breakpoints will be evaluated on every CPU cycle.

 **Condition** (optional)
-Conditions allow you to use the same expression syntax as the one used in the [Watch Window](#watch-window) to cause a breakpoint to trigger under very specific conditions.
+Conditions allow you to use the same expression syntax as the one used in the [Watch Window](#watch-window) to cause a breakpoint to trigger under specific conditions.

+**Process breakpoint on dummy reads/writes**
+When enabled, the breakpoint will be processed for dummy reads and writes (only available for read or write breakpoints).
+When disabled, the debugger will never break on a dummy read or write for this breakpoint.

 **Mark on Event Viewer**
 When enabled, a mark will be visible on the [Event Viewer](/debugging/eventviewer.html) whenever this breakpoint's conditions are met.
 This can be used to add marks to the event viewer based on a variety of conditions by using conditional breakpoints.